 - April Fools' Day: Subtletly here, Following the classic tradition of this holiday.

 - Deconstruction: It tends to deconstruct story normal tropes and Other Kirby Central Tropes. most deconstructions are hidden so subtly even the author doesn't notice them, until an second look.
-This also means making Genre Deconstruction like violet specific dislike of the joke on Dragon Ball Z's overused pose except for an generic attack and any pose made to look awesome and normal but is weird is heck.
+This also means making Genre Deconstruction like Violets specific dislike of the joke on Dragon Ball Z's overused pose except for an generic attack and any pose made to look awesome and normal but is weird is heck.

 - Color-Coded Characters: Thankfully.

-- The Future: This follows the generic premise of the future concept like many other genres but blends it with the strangeness of dreamland, an very big what if scenario where time has passed and Kirby is now officially his intended age.
+- The Future: This follows the generic premise of the future concept like many other genres but blends it with the strangeness of Dreamland, a very big what if scenario where time has passed and Kirby is now officially his intended age.
 This also at least seems to be the first to do this concept in this sprite comic genre of Kirby comics. partly this might of been inspired by an old reading of this but really it's more an concept.

-- Sprite Comic: Even stated at the top, Is A sprite comic using Kirby super star ultra sprites like many others in Kirby comics while having it's own distinct style.
-Also it uses custom sprites...wait wasn't this already stated similarly at Kirby Card Clash in the same fashion...now isn't that meta~
+- Sprite Comic: Even stated at the top, Is A sprite comic using Kirby Super Star Ultra sprites like many others in Kirby comics while having it's own distinct style.
+Also it uses custom sprites... wait, wasn't this already stated similarly at Kirby Card Clash in the same fashion...? now isn't that meta~